GSA/idmanagement.gov/_buy/fips201apl-cards.md

 {% endfor %}
 {% assign categories = categories | uniq | sort %}

 The Personal Identity Verification (PIV) cards listed below have been approved for FICAM implementation under the FIPS 201 Evaluation Program.
 These are blank PIV cards available for purchase.
 A PIV service provider will personalize these blank cards for federal agencies and contractors.
 PIV service providers are required to use PIV cardstock from the Approved Products List (APL).

+If you do not see a card below, it's possible it's on the [Removed Product List](../fips201rpl/)

 Please Note:

-Tri-Interface cards are not approved for Federal Government PIV or CAC card use.
+- Tri-Interface cards are not approved for Federal Government PIV or CAC card use.
 Agencies should not procure them.
 They are listed on the APL for industry-only procurement.
-Manufacturers may call Tri-Interface cards by different names (for example, Dual Hybrid).
+- Manufacturers may call Tri-Interface cards by different names (for example, Dual Hybrid).
 The prohibited feature of Tri-Interface cards is a prox interface (a 125 kHz antenna).
-Agencies should procure only cards validated by the NIST Personal Identity Verification Program (NPIVP).
+- Agencies should procure only cards validated by the NIST Personal Identity Verification Program (NPIVP).

-## PIV Cards – Approved

-How To Purchase
+## How To Purchase

+Visit the [Buy Page](../buy/) to view FICAM products, services and purchasing guidance.

-### Approved PIV Cards
+## Approved PIV Cards

 <div class="usa-width-one-fourth">
   <fieldset class="usa-fieldset-inputs guides-filter">